 3. Doing something else.
 There are a number of other optimization problems which can be transformed into, or approximated by, weighted least squares.
-The most important of these arises from generalized linear models, where the mean response is some nonlinear function of a linear predictor.
-(We will see these later in the course.)
+The most important of these arises from generalized linear models, where the mean response is some nonlinear function of a linear predictor; we will look at them in Chapters 12 and 13.